-Warm up on a cold winter’s day with a steaming bowl of this scrumptious Three Pepper Vegetarian White Bean Chili!
+Warm up on a cold winter’s day with a steaming bowl of this scrumptious Vegetarian White Bean Chili!

 It has been so cold this week.
 I am talking single digits … brr!

-My Vegetarian White Bean Chili is flavored with three types of peppers: mild poblanos, spicy jalapeños, and sweet red peppers.
-It’s actually very mild, so don’t be scared away if you’re not a fan of spicy food.
+This Vegetarian White Bean Chili is flavored with three types of peppers: mild poblanos, spicy jalapeños, and sweet red peppers.

 Serve this Three Pepper Vegetarian White Bean Chili with your favorite toppings (I love sour cream, avocado, and cilantro) for an easy cold weather meal!

 Warm up with a bowl of this flavorful Vegetarian White Bean Chili on a cold day!

 - 1 large poblano pepper, seeded and diced

 - 1 jalapeño, seeded and minced

 - 1 tablespoon cumin

 - 3 (15-ounce) cans white beans